-Where the application affects a bankrupt lessee, mortgagee or chargee, the Bankruptcy Application must be lodged in paper.
+Where the application affects a bankrupt lessee, mortgagee or chargee, the Bankruptcy Application must be lodged as a Dealing with Exception.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must: